rcourtna/reolink_recordings/README.md

 # Reolink Recordings for Home Assistant

-A custom component that fetches and downloads the latest recordings from your Reolink cameras, making them available as media sources in Home Assistant dashboards.
+A custom component that fetches and downloads the latest recordings from your **Reolink Home Hub** (which stores recordings from Reolink battery-powered cameras), making them available as media sources in Home Assistant dashboards.

+> **IMPORTANT**: This component only works with the **Reolink Home Hub** device and does not interact with Reolink cameras directly.
+The component interfaces with the Home Hub to access recordings that were previously captured and stored on the hub.

 ## Features

-- Automatically discovers and downloads the latest recordings from all your Reolink cameras
+- Automatically discovers and downloads the latest recordings stored in your Reolink Home Hub from connected battery-powered cameras
 - Makes recordings available via `/local/` URLs for reliable access
 - Creates sensors with attributes containing recording details
 - Detects specific event types (Motion, Person, Vehicle, Animal) from recording metadata